Overtoun House: White family

 In 1859, James White, a retired lawyer and a co-owner of the J & J White Chemical Works in Rutherglen, bought Overtoun Farm with the purpose of building a mansion there.
 He intended for it to be a country retreat, and initially acquired 900 acre; he soon increased this to 2000 acre.
 White hired the Glasgow-based architect James Smith (1808–1863) (father of the murder suspect Madeleine Smith) to design and construct the house.
 A farmhouse on the site was demolished to make way for the mansion.
 Overtoun House was built between 1860 and 1863, though Smith died before work was completed, and the house was completed by one of his partners.
 White's family began living in the mansion in 1862.
 It is recorded that the grounds were laid out by Mr C Kemp of Birkenhead, which is thought to refer to the landscape gardener Edward Kemp (1817–1891), who was superintendent of Birkenhead Park for Joseph Paxton.

 In 1884 James White died, and his son John moved to the estate in 1891 after the death of his mother.
-John White wanted the house to be expanded further, so he came to an agreement in 1892 with a local pastor, Reverend Dixon Swan, the heir to the adjacent Garshake Farm lands.
+John White wanted the house to be expanded further, so he came to an agreement in 1892 with a local minister, Reverend Dixon Swan, the heir to the adjacent Garshake Farm lands.
 Under the deal, John White was able to lay out the West Drive and its lodge.
 The eastern and western sides of the estate were split by a waterfall on the Overtoun Burn.
 To connect the two sides, a road was built and the Overtoun Bridge erected to designs by Henry Milner, son of Edward Milner.

 John White took the additional surname of Campbell, and was elevated to the peerage as Baron Overtoun in 1893.
 However, he died childless in 1908, and was succeeded by his nephew Dr Douglas White, a London-based general practitioner.
 Lady Overtoun continued to live in the house until 1931, after which Dr White, who seldom visited Scotland, gave the house to the people of Dumbarton in 1938.